serhhatsari/blog-api/README.md

 ## Running with Docker Compose

-You can start the server using the following command:
+You can start the server using docker compose with the following command:

 ```
 docker compose up --build -d